muratk3n/thirdwave/en/2021/04/sum-greater-than-whole-reductionism.md

 $$

 Short and sweet.
 There is a boring cosine, boring sine, x and y, booring, and a few additions..
-But let's see how are these components put together; Nonlinearly.
+But pay attention to how are these components put together; Nonlinearly.
 Sine *times* cosine, *squared* x and y, only *then* added.
 The result is "the table" we see, nothing that we could have guessed by just looking at the individual components..
-The whole is something else than the sum of its parts entirely, and by sum I mean linear sum.
+The whole is something else other than the sum of its parts, entirely (by sum of course I mean linear sum)

 Same with music.
 Here are the components that make up K-Pop band BTS's song Dynamite, written by the British composer David Stewart [2].